Nic30/hwt/doc/index.rst

 * HWT is build as abstraction layer over all HDL languages to shield users from tricky features of such a languages.
   However nothings is sacrificed and everything can be overriden.

-* HWT uses UVM like verification environment implemented in hwtSimApi.
-Pycocotb can use verilator or python based simulator to achieve high-speed simulation or nearly-zero simulator spin-up.
+* HWT uses UVM like verification environment implemented in hwtSimApi. hwtSimApi can use verilator or python based simulator to achieve high-speed simulation or nearly-zero simulator spin-up.

 * Most of parts of HWT ecosystem are independent and you can use them separately.